ScanMountGoat/xc3_lib/xc3_viewer/README.md

 The graphics API can be changed using the `--backend` argument.
 See `xc3_viewer --help` for details.
 This mostly applies to Windows users that may have better compatibility using `--backend dx12` instead of the default backend selection.

+Loading a wismhd map will render all models by default.
+Render individual models by specifying the `--root`, `--group`, `--models`, and `--model` arguments.
+These match the `name.root_group_models_model` naming convention used for xc3_wgpu_batch and xenoblade_blender.

 | Key | Name | Channels |
 | --- | --- | --- |
 | 0 | Shaded | *lighting and shading with no channel selection* |